Greg Biffle's Success and Achievements in Timeline

 In 2002, Greg Biffle won the NASCAR Busch Series championship.

 In 2004, Greg Biffle earned the pole in the Daytona 500 but had to start at the rear due to an engine change.
-He won twice that season, at Michigan and Homestead, finishing 17th in the final points standings.
+He won twice at Michigan and Homestead.

 2005: Breakout Season

-In 2009, Greg Biffle won twice in the Busch Series, at Las Vegas and Phoenix, after going winless the previous two seasons.
+In 2009, Greg Biffle won twice in the Busch (now O'Reilly Auto Parts) Series, at Las Vegas and Phoenix.

-In 2010, Greg Biffle qualified for the Chase for the third year in a row and won twice at Pocono and Kansas.
+In 2010, Greg Biffle qualified for the Chase for the third year in a row, winning twice at Pocono and Kansas.

-In 2013, Greg Biffle finished sixth at the Daytona 500.
-He won the Quicken Loans 400 at Michigan, marking the 1,000th victory for Ford.
+In 2013, Greg Biffle finished sixth at the Daytona 500 and won his fourth race at Michigan in the Quicken Loans 400, the 1,000th victory for Ford.